jro31/jethro-codes/_articles/projects/jethro-codes.md

 It's either _"an informal name given to a story during the production process"_ of the printing press, or _"screenplays had "slug lines" at the start of each scene, which basically sets the background for that scene."_

-Regardless of where it came from, this function returns one article, based on the slug you pass it:
+Regardless of where it came from, `getArticleBySlug()` returns one article, based on the slug you pass it:

 ```js
 import fs from 'fs';